MR901/posts/_posts/2025-09-02-github-pages-setup-build-deploy-cleanup.rst

 -----------------------------------------------

 **Situation**
   Browsers cache your static assets aggressively.

 **Goal**
   Add a short revision id to asset URLs to force cache refresh on deploys.

+**Tasks**
+  1. Compute the current commit short hash in CI
+  2. Inject the revision id into HTML files as a query parameter
+  3. Reference assets with the version parameter

 **Actions**